torvalds/linux/Documentation/virt/uml/user_mode_linux_howto_v2.rst

 Developing always goes hand in hand with debugging.
 First of all, you can always run UML under gdb and there will be a whole section later on on how to do that.
-That, however, is not the only way to debug a Linux kernel.
+That, however, is not the only way to debug a GNU/Linux kernel.
 Quite often adding tracing statements and/or using UML specific approaches such as ptracing the UML kernel process are significantly more informative.